What is a kidney ultrasound?

 A kidney ultrasound is an imaging test that uses sound waves to look at your kidneys.
 It can check the size, shape, and location of your kidneys.
 It also lets your healthcare provider see how well blood is flowing to your kidneys.

 Your healthcare provider can add another device called a Doppler probe to the transducer.
 This probe lets your healthcare provider hear the sound waves the transducer sends out.
-He or she can hear how fast blood is flowing through a blood vessel and in which direction it's flowing.
+They can hear how fast blood is flowing through a blood vessel and in which direction it's flowing.
 No sound or a faint sound may mean that you have a blockage in the flow.

 Ultrasound is safe to have during pregnancy because it doesn't use radiation.
-It's also safe for people who are allergic to contrast dye because it does not use dye.
+It's also safe for people who are allergic to contrast dye because it doesn't use dye.
+It's considered a noninvasive test.
+This means it's not done with an incision or a tool that goes inside your body.
+Ultrasound doesn't generally cause any pain or discomfort.

 Why might I need a kidney ultrasound?